 Communication skills are more important than ever, but what if your grammar doesn't quite make the grade?

 No matter what format your written communication takes, it needs to be clear and concise.
 Misunderstandings can lead to costly mistakes.
-Given that the average business user sends and receives over 100 emails a day, no one has time to read rambling messages that don't get to the point quickly.
+Given that the average professional sends and receives more than100 emails a day, no one has time to read rambling messages that don't get to the point quickly.

 We could all use a little refresher on our business writing skills.
 And thanks to a wealth of free classes and resources online, we can improve our grammar and writing from the comfort of our own desk chairs -- without spending a dime.